 On-site parking is provided for free.

-The event tenant determines the availability of RV parking space and advises the vendor that no hook ups to City services are permitted.
 A parking permit placard must be obtained from the Convention Center authority and visibly displayed in a window of the RV.
 The parking placard does not allow for the RV to camp on any other City property or street.
 The RV must be self-contained and as described and licensed by the Department of Motor Vehicles.

 PUBLIC SAFETY & EVENT SECURITY SERVICES